ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IReferenceStateWeightOnWheelsOptions.rst

 IReferenceStateWeightOnWheelsOptions
 ====================================

-.. py:class:: IReferenceStateWeightOnWheelsOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IReferenceStateWeightOnWheelsOptions

    object

    Interface used to access the weight on wheels options for a reference state procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IReferenceStateWeightOnWheelsOptions

 Overview
 --------